 Missing an opportunity to make a difference – there is a real shame.

 Not wealth, not fame.
 But service.
 Helping, compassion.

-Genuinely wanting to make a difference and doing meaningful work that does exactly that.
+Genuinely wanting to make a difference and do meaningful work that does exactly that.

-Service, meaning and significance to others (and not bank balance) is how I measure success.
+Service, meaning, and significance to others (and not bank balance) are how I measure success.

 How do you measure success?

 ‘Money-first marketers’ apparently making millions selling ‘magic marketing’ is an insult to the profession and to you.